The chromatic profile of locally bipartite graphs: Theorem 2 without homomorphisms

-Let $U_{4}$ be the set of vertices with exactly four neighbours in $X$.
-Recall from \Cref{sec:graphs} that no vertex has five neighbours in a copy of $H_{0}$ so all other vertices have at most three neighbours in $X$, and hence
+Let $U_{4}$ be the set of vertices with exactly four neighbours in $X$. \Cref{rmk:5nbs} says that no vertex has five neighbours in a copy of $H_{0}$ so all other vertices have at most three neighbours in $X$, and hence

 and so